1. Net metering basics

 Receiving a cash out rather than net metering credits

-If your net metering facility is a Class II or Class III that is also cap exempt, your electric company will cash out or carry over any net metering credits on the electric account as of March each year.
+If your net metering facility is a cap exempt facility serving on-site load, your electric company will cash out or carry over any net metering credits on the electric account at the end of March each year.
 The value of the net metering credits for this annual cash out is the company’s avoided cost rate (ACR).
 The ACR is based on the locational marginal price from Independent System Operator – New England (ISO-NE) and results in a lower credit value.
 220 CMR 18.05(5), D.P.U.
 21-100-A at 48.
 To determine your facility’s ACR, please contact your electric company directly.

 Credit allocation